Ireneh-Michael/Ireneh-Michael/README.md

 - 💬 Ask me about my learning journey
 - 📫 How to reach me: https://twitter.com/simi_now
 - 😄 Pronouns: (ME/HIM/HIS)
-- ⚡ Fun fact: Inspired by only what i see in my immediate environment
+- ⚡ Fun fact: I'm Inspired by only what i see in my immediate environment
 ![](Ireneh-Michael.jpeg)